alvarcarto/url-to-pdf-api/README.md

 **What does "done right" mean?**

 * Rendered with Headless Chrome, using [Puppeteer](https://github.com/GoogleChrome/puppeteer).
 The PDFs should match to the ones generated with a desktop Chrome.
-* Waits until all network requests are finished before rendering
+* Single-page app (SPA) support.
+Waits until all network requests are finished before rendering. **A feature which even most of the paid services don't have.**
 * Sensible defaults but everything is configurable
 * Easy deployment to Heroku.
 I love Lambda but..
 Deploy to Heroku button
 * Support to render lazy loaded elements correctly *(scrollPage option)*